Techartflowio/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

     This converter converts the animation clips.
 It runs after the **Material Upgrade** converter finishes.

-    > **NOTE:** This converter is available only if the project contains animations that affect the properties of Materials, or Post-processing Stack v2 properties.
+    > **Note**: This converter is available only if the project contains animations that affect the properties of Materials, or Post-processing Stack v2 properties.

 * **Read-only Material Converter**